dart-lang/site-www/src/_guides/language/extension-methods.md

 ### Unnamed extensions

-You can optionally omit the name when declaring an extension.
+When declaring an extension, you can omit the name.
-An unnamed extension is visible only in the library where it's declared.
+Unnamed extensions are visible only in the library where they're declared.
+Since they don't have a name,
-You also can't apply it explicitly to resolve [API conflicts](#api-conflicts).
+there is no way to explicitly apply them to resolve [API conflicts](#api-conflicts).

 <?code-excerpt "extension_methods/lib/string_extensions/string_apis_unnamed.dart (unnamed)"?>